MV-Consulting/projen-cdk-hugo-pipeline/README.md

 # projen-cdk-hugo-pipeline

+This is a [projen](https://github.com/projen/projen) project template to manage the [mavogel/cdk-hugo-pipeline](https://github.com/mavogel/cdk-hugo-pipeline) repository.
+Please see the [API](./API.md) for documentation.

-Setup the boilerplate for a hugo blog with a CDK pipeline to deploy it to AWS.
-See [mavogel/cdk-hugo-pipeline](https://github.com/mavogel/cdk-hugo-pipeline).
+Setup the boilerplate for a hugo blog with a CDK pipeline to deploy it to AWS :tada:

 ## Usage